jeckman/wpbook/README.txt

   a static page in WordPress options)
 * Add notification to wall/notes when user publishes a new post - for all users, for author?

-= Ongoing =
-* Better accompanying documentation
-  (Screenshots of examples, clarity on what's required where, all the facebook option pages, etc)